 Make a change with change

-If you don't feel like lugging change around, pull out the $2 you would spend every day on a coffee from Starbucks, Yunker says, and take that to a charity at the end of a month.
+If you don't feel like lugging change around, pull out the few dollars you would spend every day on a coffee from Starbucks, Yunker says, and take that to a charity at the end of one month.

 And what about that $2.36 left on a gift card you'll probably never use?
 Donate it to charity, recommends Sandra Miniutti, chief financial officer of online nonprofit evaluator Charity Navigator.
-Call up your cause of choice and ask if they take gift cards.
+Call up your cause of choice and ask whether it takes gift cards.
 For example, an underfunded school might benefit from a Best Buy or Staples gift card, while a homeless shelter may be helped by a supermarket or clothing store card.